PacketAnglers/atd-avd-l2ls-campus/README.md

 bash -c "$(curl http://www.packetanglers.com/installavd.sh)"
 ```

-## STEP #2 - Update Password
+## STEP #2 - Update Passwords and SSH Keys

-In the group_vars/ATD.yml file, update the `ansible_password:` with your lab's unique password on line 5.
+In the group_vars/ATD.yml file, update the following variables:

+Ansible Credentails to log into your switches

+- line 5 - `ansible_password:` with your Lab's unique password

+Local User sha512 password and ssh key to configure on the switch

+- line 49 - `sha512_password:`
+- line 49 - `ssh_key:`

 ``` yaml
 ---